psteinb/performance-by-example/index.md

 > ## Prerequisites {.prereq}
 >
 > Learners are expected to be literate C++ programmers both in terms of syntax and the standard library (STL).
-That means, they are expected to be able to write a function and call it, using STL containers and algorithms.
-They are expected to be able to write simple classes and exploiting inheritance.
-Finally, the following material relies on the fact that learners can compile (possibly link) simple programs on the command line and use libraries in these apps as well.
+That means, they are expected to be able to write a function and call it, use STL containers and algorithms.
+They are expected to be able to write simple classes with and without inheritance.
+This material relies on the fact that learners can compile (possibly link) simple programs on the command line, possibly linking in dynamically loaded or shared libraries.

 ## Topics